New England: Demographics

 English is, by far, the most common language spoken at home.
 Approximately 81.3% of all residents (11.3 million people) over the age of five spoke only English at home.
 Roughly 1,085,000 people (7.8% of the population) spoke Spanish at home, and roughly 970,000 people (7.0% of the population) spoke other Indo-European languages at home.
 Over 403,000 people (2.9% of the population) spoke an Asian or Pacific Island language at home.
 Slightly fewer (about 1%) spoke French at home, although this figure is above 20% in northern New England, which borders francophone Québec.
 Roughly 99,000 people (0.7% of the population) spoke languages other than these at home.

 As of 2014, approximately 87% of New England's inhabitants were born in the U.S., while over 12% were foreign-born.
-35.8% of foreign-born residents were born in Latin America, 28.6% were born in Asia, 22.9% were born in Europe, and 8.5% were born in Africa.
+Of foreign-born residents, 35.8% were born in Latin America, 28.6% were born in Asia, 22.9% were born in Europe, and 8.5% were born in Africa.

 Southern New England forms an integral part of the BosWash megalopolis, a conglomeration of urban centers that spans from Boston to Washington, D.C.
 The region includes three of the four most densely populated states in the U.S.; only New Jersey has a higher population density than the states of Rhode Island, Massachusetts, and Connecticut.

 Greater Boston, which includes parts of southern New Hampshire, has a total population of approximately 4.8 million, while over half the population of New England falls inside Boston's Combined Statistical Area of over 8.2 million.

 Economy

 Several factors combine to make the New England economy unique.
 The region is distant from the geographic center of the country, and it is a relatively small region but densely populated.
 It historically has been an important center of industry and manufacturing and a supplier of natural resource products, such as granite, lobster, and codfish.
 The service industry is important, including tourism, education, financial and insurance services, and architectural, building and construction services.
 The U.S. Department of Commerce has called the New England economy a microcosm for the entire U.S. economy.

 The region underwent a long period of deindustrialization in the first half of the 20th century, as traditional manufacturing companies relocated to the Midwest, with textile and furniture manufacturing migrating to the South.
 In the late-20th century, an increasing portion of the regional economy included high technology, military defense industry, finance and insurance services, and education and health services.
 As of 2018, the GDP of New England was $1.1 trillion.

 New England exports food products ranging from fish to lobster, cranberries, potatoes, and maple syrup.
 About half of the region's exports consist of industrial and commercial machinery, such as computers and electronic and electrical equipment.
-Granite is quarried at Barre, Vermont, guns made at Springfield, Massachusetts, and Saco, Maine, submarines at Groton, Connecticut, surface naval vessels at Bath, Maine, and hand tools at Turners Falls, Massachusetts.
+Granite is quarried at Barre, Vermont, guns made at Springfield, Massachusetts, Exeter, New Hampshire and Saco, Maine, submarines at Groton, Connecticut, surface naval vessels at Bath, Maine, and hand tools at Turners Falls, Massachusetts.